Celebration Grid – Management 3.0

 In short, anyone overseeing group interaction who is looking to support that group’s effectiveness would benefit from their use.

-How to run an icebreaker
+How to Run an Icebreaker

 An icebreaker helps to set the scene for the session that follows, so it’s important for a facilitator to begin as they wish to go on.